Mysterious Back Pain After Car Accident: Facet Joint Injuries

 Facet Joint Anatomy

 The spine is made up of many vertebral segments.
-Each bone segment is comprised of a large disc and two facet joints protruding out to either side.
+Each bone segment consists of a large disc and two facet joints protruding out to either side.
 This creates a tripod effect as each vertebra is stacked on top of one another.
 Discs cushion the main segment while facet joints connect the exterior segments.
-This allows the spine to stretch and bend.
+This allows for controlled movement and flexibility in the spine, such as bending and twisting.
+When these joints become injured, the pain can be debilitating, affecting a person’s daily life.

 How Facet Joints Can Be Damaged